Sanna-s-LAB/.github/profile/README.md

 https://github.com/Sanna-s-LAB/Women4Health

-which lists code and tips used in publications from the Women4Health project
+which lists code and tips used in publications from the Women4Health study

 and